maxiuw/pickandplace/README.md

 # User studies

-Please visit [OSF repository](https://osf.io/c8wap/?view_only=e1c799b564b043d0aeaac289513ebff0) for more information about hypothesis, user studies and statistical analysis
+Please visit [OSF repository](https://osf.io/c8wap/?view_only=e1c799b564b043d0aeaac289513ebff0) for more information about **hypothesis, user studies and statistical analysis, videos and other suplementary materials** mentioned in the paper.

 ## Code
 You can find the Unity projects we used for testing Screen and VR interfaces here.
 Scripts used in these projects are available in individaul branches.